opencast/roadmap/.github/ISSUE_TEMPLATE/project.md

 ---
 name: Project
-about: Sketch your project to enable collaboration and enhance transparancy
+about: Sketch your planned or allready ongoing project to enhance transparancy to enable to join forces.
-title: ''
+title: 'PROJECT: '
-labels: project
+labels:
 assignees: ''

 ---